Gugulethud19/Coffee-Table/README.md

   1. SQL- To clean, transform and analyze data
   2. Snowflake- for queries
   3. Microsoft Ecxel- To review my data
-  4. Google looker- For data visuals and create dashboards
+  4. Microsoft powerpoint- For data visuals and create dashboards

 # Key insights